Heat Staking Process: How It Works, Design Tips & Applications

 Heat Staking Disassembly: The disassembly of heat-staked assemblies, whether for recycling or reworking purposes, demands precision in heat and pressure control.
 High-heat piercing with pointed probes facilitates the clean removal of stud heads, enabling efficient disassembly.
 Reassembly options include utilizing alternate holes with self-tapping hardware or performing a secondary staking operation on reworked parts.

 Conclusion: Mastering the art of heat staking requires a deep understanding of material properties, design principles, and assembly techniques.
 With meticulous attention to detail and the right equipment, manufacturers can harness the full potential of heat staking for streamlined production processes and durable assembly solutions.
+You can also see the heat staking process in action in our video library.

 Featured Post